partykit/partykit/apps/docs/src/content/docs/guides/authentication.md

 });
 ```

-The `query` parameter can an object of key-value pairs, or an (optionally) asynchronous
+The `query` parameter can be an object of key-value pairs, or an (optionally) asynchronous
 function that returns one.

 You can then verify your user's identity in a `static onBeforeConnect` method: